Frequently asked questions about PEP

 4. Your application will be reviewed.
 Within a day or two, you will receive a notice of approval or a request for more information.
 The notice of approval will explain the next steps in getting started.

-What does TPRF request of PEP Licensees?
+What does TPRF request of people who receive the PEP course materials?

-Course Reports: Using the PEP Reporting System, you will make a brief online report at the beginning and at the end of each Course that you offered.
+Course Reports: Using the PEP Reporting System, you will make a brief online report at the beginning and at the end of each PEP Course that you offered.
 This information helps TPRF to track progress worldwide.